 Brian Scarborough is a top call trombonist, improviser, composer, and educator in the Greater Kansas City area.
 He can be seen performing around Kansas City with his own ensembles, and is a member of the People’s Liberation Big Band of Greater Kansas City, the Boulevard Big Band, and the Brandon Draper Group.
 He is also a member of The Kansas-Nebraska Act, a jazz composer's collective made up of musicians from Kansas City, Omaha, and Lincoln.
 He serves as the music director for the Underground Community, a contemporary, jazz-inspired church service held every Thursday at Lenexa United Methodist Church.
-Additionally, Brian can be seen working with musical theatre companies throughout the metropolitan area, having performed for 37 different productions with New Theatre Restaurant, Owen/Cox Dance Group, Spinning Tree Theatre, Musical Theatre Heritage, The Chestnut Theatre, and Music Theater Kansas City, among others.
+Additionally, Brian can be seen working with musical theatre companies throughout the metropolitan area, having performed for more than 40 different productions with New Theatre Restaurant, Owen/Cox Dance Group, Spinning Tree Theatre, Musical Theatre Heritage, The Chestnut Theatre, and Music Theater Kansas City, among others.
+Brian has also performed in jazz, classical, and chamber settings in Germany, Sweden, and England.

 As a soloist, Brian has been recognized at regional, national, and international festivals and competitions.
 Brian performed at the 2015 American Trombone Workshop hosted by the U.S. Army Band at Ft.
 Myer, VA and won the National Solo Jazz Competition.
 Additionally, Brian was named a finalist for the 2017 J.J.
 Johnson Jazz Trombone Competition and the 2010 Gilberto Gagliardi Tenor Trombone Competition through the International Trombone Association.
 In 2014, Brian was named a Luminarts Fellow in Jazz Improvisation through the Luminarts Cultural Foundation at The Union League Club of Chicago.
 During his studies, Brian was awarded two Outstanding Performance Awards in Downbeat Magazine’s Student Music Awards.